padok-team/burrito/docs/operator-manual/architecture.md

 - `IsApplyUpToDate`.
 This condition is used to check if an `apply` needs to run after the last `plan`.
 Comparison is made by comparing a checksum of the last planned binary and a checksum last applied binary stored in the annotations.
 - `IsLastRelevantCommitPlanned`.
 This condition is used to check if a new commit has been made to the layer and need to be applied.
 It is evaluated by comparing the commit used for the last `plan`, the last commit which intoduced changes to the layer and the last commit made to the same branch of the repository.
 Those commits are "stored" as annotations.

-!!! info
-    We use annotations to store information because we do not want to rely too heavily on the uptime of the Redis instance.

 With those 3 conditions, we defined 3 states:

 - `Idle`.
 This is the state of a layer if no runner needs be started